Kings Island: Halloween Haunt

 Halloween Haunt is a Halloween-themed event at Kings Island that operates on weekends from September through October.
 It features haunted houses, mazes, live shows, and most of the park's regular season attractions.
-Special lighting and fog effects are utilized throughout the park, and actors in costume engage with guests.
+Special lighting and fog effects are used throughout the park, and actors in costume engage with guests.
 The event originally debuted as FearFest in 2000, and the name was later changed to Halloween Haunt in 2007.

 Winterfest

 Winterfest is an annual Christmas-themed holiday festival that operates from mid-November through late December, featuring ice skating on the Royal Fountain as well as the special lighting throughout the park.
 Some rides and attractions are in operation, and International Street is transformed into a winter village filled with Christmas carolers, homemade crafts, and holiday-themed refreshments and snacks.
 The event debuted in 1982 and returned annually through 1992, followed by a brief return in 2005.
 Under Cedar Fair's ownership, the park listened to guest feedback and brought Winterfest back in 2017.
 They planned several years in advance to increase the scale of the event, which showcases over 5 million color-changing lights and dozens of live performances each night.